duskconductor/basic-git-commands/GitCommandList.md

 <a href="README.md" target="_blank">Git at Work</a> | **Git Cheatsheet** | <a href="CreatingTeamRepo.md" target="_blank">Git Creating Team Repo</a> | <a href="GitHubAndRecruiters.md" target="_blank">GitHub and Recruiters</a> | <a href="PullingFromClassGitLab.md" target="_blank">Pulling from Class GitLab</a>

+---

+# General Terminal GitBash Commands

 ## Useful commands for terminal / gitBash:

-See all files in current folder:
+See all files in current folder (ls stands for list):

 ```
 ls